Ziegfeld Follies (1945) starring Red Skelton, Fred Astaire, Gene Kelly, Lucille Ball, Lena Horne, Kathryn Grayson, William Powell and many more

 - La Traviata– Opera number with James Melton and Marion Bell.

 - Pay the Two Dollars– Another comedy skit with Victor Moore and Edward Arnold.

 - A Sweepstakes Ticket- Another comedy skit with Fanny Brice, Hume Cronyn, and William Frawley.

 - When Television Comes– A comedy skit with Red Skelton doing his classic “Guzzler’s Gin” routine.

-- There’s Beauty Everywhere – The lovely Kathryn Grayson sings this number, accompanied by a chorus of girls, and with Cyd Charisse as the dancer in the bubbles.
+- There’s Beauty Everywhere.
+The lovely Kathryn Grayson sings this number, accompanied by a chorus of girls.
+With Cyd Charisse as the dancer in the bubbles.